Contact Us

 Net Operating Income

 Net operating income is a better indicator of business performance because it leaves out non-cash deductions and one-off income or expenses.
-If you’ve heard the acronym EBITDA thrown around, our net operating income line IS an EBITDA calculation (more to come on EBITDA).
+If you’ve heard the acronym EBITDA thrown around, our net operating income line is an EBITDA calculation (more to come on EBITDA).

-If your head is spinning from all the financial terminology or you’re finding it difficult to measure your profitability, reach out to our team of experts at Books & Benchmarks.
+If your head is spinning from all the financial terminology or you’re finding it difficult to measure your optometry practice’s profitability, reach out to our team of experts at Books & Benchmarks.
 We’re here to provide personalized guidance and financial reports that cater specifically to optometry.